Saturday, August 4, 2012

 Korczaks last day at 16 Sienna street - August 4, 1942 - Warsaw Ghetto

-During the last three months of his life, Korczak was working on a manuscript that has become known as the Ghetto Diary
+During the last three months of his life, Korczak was working on a manuscript that has become known as the Ghetto Diary.

 Two weeks earlier, Adam Czerniakow (Chairman of the Jewish Council in the ghetto), decided to take his own life, by swallowing a potassium cyanide pill.
-Before swallowing the pill he wrote two letters, one to his wife, one to the Jewish Council saying:
+Before swallowing the pill he wrote two letters, one to his wife, and one to the Jewish Council saying:

 They are demanding that I kill the children of my people with my own hands.